IslaMcN/Sprint-Challenge-React-Wars/README.md

 - [ ] Describe state.

+A state is an object that determines how a components renders and behaves.
+It allows us to create components that are dynamic and interactive.

 - [ ] Describe props.

  We use props to send data to components.
 Props are equivalent to parameters of a pure JavaScript function.
 They are immutable because they are developed in the concept of pure functions.
 In pure functions we cannot change the data of parameters.